onflow/flow-go/internal/roles/observe/api.md

-# Bamboo Access API
+# Bamboo Observation API

-The Bamboo Access API is the user-facing RPC API provided by Bamboo access nodes.
+The Bamboo Observation API is the user-facing RPC API provided by Bamboo access nodes.

 The spec for this API is defined using [Protocol Buffers](https://developers.google.com/protocol-buffers), and aims to be language agnostic in order to support a variety of server and client implementations.